coresolutionsltd/coresolutions.ltd/src/content/blog/auto-update-security-groups-with-cloudflare-ips.md

 This approach allows each Security Group to independently control which ports are required and toggle the auto-update functionality on or off via tags.

-## Terraform Module Usage
+## OpenTofu/Terraform Module Usage

-You can use the following Terraform module to set up the Lambda function:
+You can use the following OpenTofu/Terraform module to set up the Lambda function:

 ```hcl
 module "cloudflare-sg-updater" {